wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 Stableflow Architectural Overview
 =================================

-Stableflow is a framework designed for engineering distributed data-flow oriented systems.
+Stableflow is a tool for designing and operating distributed systems.

 It is intended to enable and encourage:

-* Model driven engineering.
+* Model driven design.
+* Design workflow automation.
 * Product line engineering.
-* Engineering workflow automation.

 To achieve this, it is designed to support: